 Help us choose our next location.

-Know of an artisan group or women-owned small business in an emerging market?
+Know of an artisan group or small business that would like to further their business education?

 We would love to consider them for a future Marie Mae Business School.